Man executed inside his Bentley in Upper Darby

 Authorities hope the public can give them information about the shooter.

-Detectives say it started around 2 a.m. in the area of 48 Garnett Road.
+Detectives say it started around 2 a.m. in the area of 48 Garrett Road.

 Police responded to a report about a man with a gun.